 Matar Pulao / Green Peas Pulao

 Looking for different chicken recipes to cook for your next meal or a party?
-Then you could also check this collection of Indian Chicken Dry and Semi Gravy Recipes to accompany your main dish and to enjoy with your family and loved ones.
+Then you could also check this collection Biryani Recipes and Indian Vegetarian Lunch Recipes at one place for both vegetarian and non vegetarian lovers and Indian Chicken Dry and Semi Gravy Recipes to accompany your main dish.
+I believe it will help you to plan your meal at home.
+Take a peek and enjoy with your family and loved ones.

 Kuska Plain Biryani Rice video instructions

 I have also shared a detailed video instruction of this recipe below which I believe will help you to make this delicious dish easily at home.
 For a quick reference, you could also find the Kuska Plain Biryani Rice recipe in story format.